jhilberdink/stock-analysis/README.md

 ## Results
 ### Stock Performance
 Overall, this group of stocks performed significantly better in 2017 than 2018.
 All stocks except TERP had positive returns in 2017; only ENPH and RUN, however, continued to gain value in 2018.
-ENPH was the strongest performer across both years.
+ENPH was the strongest perfomer across both years.

 ![2017 performance](https://user-images.githubusercontent.com/79542537/111043830-ca1b5a00-8412-11eb-859d-2e26642bdbb9.PNG)